ShuOkami/Master-thesis/Readme.md

 ### Gurobi

-Guroby is used on python, using Gurobipy.
-A simple "pip install gurobipy" is enough to install that library. <br />
+Gurobi is used on python, using Gurobipy.
+A simple "pip install gurobipy" or anything equivalent is enough to install that library. <br />
 However, in order to run Gurobi's solver on large systems, you need a Gurobi's license. <br />
 For that matter, go to https://www.gurobi.com/